hut6/dev-resources/hut6-git-workflow.md

     app/tag-release [fix|minor|major] [--force] [-push]

-* *Use the **-push** flag to also push the changes to origin*
+* _Use the **-push** flag to also push the changes to origin_
-* *It is not possible to tag a brach other than master by default. **--force** will allow you to tag branches other than master, but should not be used unless exceptional circumstances.*
+* _It is not possible to tag a branch other than master by default. **--force** will allow you to tag branches other than master, but should not be used unless exceptional circumstances._

 ## Step 9 - Deploy